 Inspired by the President Trump’s speech on January 6th a mob took to Capitol Hill aiming to overthrow the legitimately elected U.S. government.
 The mob’s actions turned much of President Trump’s messaging on its head.
 While some members of the mob toted Blue Lives Matters flags, others were assaulting members of law enforcement.
 Brian Sicknick was a Capitol Hill police officer, military veteran and Trump supporter.
-He died after battling rioters and being sprayed with pepper spray.
+He died after battling rioters and being doused with pepper spray.

 Members of the attempted coup, and their fellow travelers, also called for the hanging of Vice President Mike Pence.
 Pence stated he was not in a position to overturn the legal election of Joe Biden.
 It was an unpardonable sin.

 Senate Majority Leader, Mitch McConnell has carried much of President Trump’s water for the last four years and was to the right of the President on fiscal issues.
 He enthusiastically supported President Trump’s legal challenges to the November election after the votes were counted multiple times and results were audited.

 Yet on January 6th, even he decided enough was enough.
 He explained that voting against the certification of the electoral college would “damage our Republic forever.”
 He explained, “If this election were overturned by mere allegations from the losing side, our democracy would enter a death spiral.
 We’d never see the nation accept an election again.”